Antibodies

 Confidence and severity

-Both 0-100 integers, both publisher-asserted at publish time.
+Both are 0-100 integers, publisher-asserted at publish time.
 Confidence drives the SDK's escalate logic via confidenceThresholds (defaults: block at 85, escalate at 60).
-Severity is informational, used by UIs and feeds to surface the worst threats first.
+Severity scales the bond: a higher claimed severity costs the publisher a larger non-refundable bond, so over-claiming is expensive.

-The stake is the protocol's economic skin in the game.
-A publisher who mints a false-positive ADDRESS antibody for a legitimate exchange wallet gets challenged, loses the stake, and forfeits future match rewards from that antibody.
-A publisher who mints accurate antibodies earns 80% of the fee on every match across the network for the life of the antibody.
+The bond is the protocol's economic skin in the game, and it is non-refundable while the antibody is enforced.
+A publisher who flags a legitimate exchange wallet gets challenged, loses the bond and the escrowed fees, and earns nothing.
+A publisher who flags accurate threats earns a share of the fee on every match for the life of the antibody, released once the antibody matures.

 Off-chain enrichment